 The Master's programme in Digital Design is at the crossroads of practice, research, and technological innovation.
 Its 1-year full-time curriculum combines a rigorous background in design research (‘Research through Design’, ‘Action Research’) with real-world projects involving industry partners, carried out in a studio setting.

 Digital Design is a full-time Master's programme of two consecutive semesters (42 weeks), with a study load of 40 hours per week, for a total of 1680 hours.
 The overall study load is composed of ‘contact hours’ (teaching, coaching, review, etc.), team-based projects and workshops, plus individual study and design activities.

 The programme is taught and assessed in English.

-Upon graduation, the students obtain the title of Master of Science (MSc) at the Postgraduate Level 7 of the Dutch Qualification Framework (NLQF).
+Upon graduation, students obtain the title of Master of Science (MSc) at the Postgraduate Level 7 of the Dutch Qualification Framework (NLQF).
 The programme is accredited by the NVAO (Accreditation Organisation of the Netherlands and Flanders) and registered with the Education Executive Agency (DUO) under code number 49131.
-The official name of this programme, as registered with the DUO (the 'CROHO name'), is “Digital Design”.
+The official name of this programme, as registered with the DUO (the 'CROHO name'), is ‘Digital Design’.

-Courses are clustered according to areas of expertise that a master digital designer should acquire.
-These are Literacy, Research, Creation, and Strategy.
-Each area of expertise has one foundation course and multiple supporting courses.
+Courses are clustered around four areas of expertise: Literacy, Research, Creation, and Strategy.
+Each one has a foundation course and multiple supporting courses.

 International students at the Amsterdam University of Applied Sciences (AUAS) can apply for a number of scholarships and grants.
-Take a look at the information page about scholarships and grants.
+Please refer to the information page about Scholarships and grants.

-Studying in Amsterdam is an unforgettable experience.
-Given this fact, a good place to live is essential.
-The Amsterdam University of Applied Sciences (AUAS) assists international students in finding accommodation in Amsterdam.
-Read more on the information page about Housing.
+Finding a place to stay in Amsterdam can be stressful, and the Amsterdam University of Applied Sciences (AUAS) may assist international students in finding accommodation in Amsterdam.
+Please read more on the information page about Housing.